Join as a special member! 🛒 Visit Shop Gotta-havs

 12 or 15-second flooding.
 Which one?

 Some decorators prefer using only one consistency to outline and fill.
 This saves work but gives less control of the icing.
-Use 12 seconds if you plan on this technique.
+Use 12 seconds if you plan on using this technique.

-However, just starting, I recommend the 2 bag technique.
+However, just starting, I recommend the 2-bag technique.
 It's easier.

 Air bubbles trapped in royal icing image.Air bubbles trapped in royal icing